-Over the course of the last year businesses have come together and provide real leadership on issues like sustainably sourced palm oil.
+Over the course of the last year, businesses have come together and provided leadership on issues like sustainably sourced palm oil.
 This was the subject of a talk by Dominic Waughray, Head of Public/Private Partnerships at the World Economic Forum.
 He addressed how the peer-to-peer conversations among business leaders led to significant commitments to sustainably sourced palm oil.
-As of right now over 90 percent of global palm oil demand is covered by voluntary agreements focused on sustainability.
+As of right now, over 90 percent of global palm oil demand is covered by voluntary agreements focused on sustainability.

 However, the reality on the ground does not always live up to the talk, particularly in the private sector.
 As revealed by the BCG/Sloan Management Review annual sustainability survey which found that while 90 percent of respondents believe that collaboration is needed for sustainability, only 47 percent of companies are actually collaborating on sustainability.

 We will need to see a lot of progress on the collaboration front if we are to sign a global agreement at COP21 in Paris.

 “The key is coming up with a vision of how we are going to finance mitigation and adaptation to climate change,” said World Bank President Jim Kim.
 “We have got to get away from the mutual accusations between rich and poor and move towards cohesive collaboration.”

 In both the public and the private sector we require more collaboration and cooperation to advance the sustainability agenda.

 WEF Summaries: Climate Change

 Towards a Global Climate Agreement at COP21 (WEF Summaries)